abhisheks-gh/Java-SE-8/README.md

     e.setFirstName("Jane");

 ... is legal because Employee inherits the setFirstName method from Person.
 It wasn't declared inside Employee, but it was available to Employee.
 So that's why I specifically say that a reference variable is limited to the members that are available to, rather than defined inside, the class itself. <br>

+# Remember: All Interface Methods are "public."
+While an IDE or a compiler will complain if you make this mistake, you won't have these tools when taking the exam.
+So remember: all interface methods are public, even if they don't use the public keyword. <br><br>

+Therefore given the following legal interface:

+    public interface Payable {
+        double pay();
+    }

+Unlike interface methods, concrete implementations MUST include the public modifier.
+Therefore, the following code will not compile because pay() is missing the "public" modifier.

+    public class Consultant implements Payable {
+        double pay() {
+            return 80_000.0;
+        }
+    }

+The correct code is:

+    public class Consultant implements Payable {
+        public double pay() {
+            return 80_000.0;
+        }
+    }